 You’ll find the whole gamut of car rental companies you are used to, but when we went, we decided to go with Adobe.
 We read forum after forum about the disasters that can accompany renting a car in Costa Rica, and this was the name that came up most for reliability, honesty and ease to work with.
 Over at My Tan Feet, you can use their offer to get 25% off your booking.

 There are several car options to choose from.
 Considering the road conditions, you’ll be better off with a 4×4 at the minimum.
 The car wasn’t that nice, or in that great of condition, and our tires were totally bald.
 We didn’t know to look for this in advance, and we slid on quite a few mountains.
+They should have taken it to a car repair place here as there was much needed both the basic safety issues sorted, as well as some cosmetic details that needed fixing just to make our drive more comfortable.
+But we got kind of what we expected.

 Gas prices are on the high side here, and you must pay with cash.
 Every gas station is full service, and the attendant will pump your gas, wash your windows, check your tires, etc. They’ll even check your fluids if you ask.
 Tipping is not required, but expected.